Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 county

-County ordinance establishing that drones can only be flown in areas specifically designated for them.
+Ordinance establishing that drones can only be flown in areas specifically designated for them in Cherokee County public parks and recreation areas.
+Pre-April 1, 2017 grandfathered ordinance.

 Restrictions